 Contact Us For Tooth Infection Treatment

 Individuals residing in South Florida who believe they might have a tooth abscess are urged to receive dental care as soon as possible.
-Dr. John Paul Gallardo, periodontist and founder of Gallardo Periodontics, Implant Dentistry and IV Sedation offers a wide range of treatments for patients with oral health issues.
+Dr. John Paul Gallardo, periodontist and founder of Gallardo Periodontics, Implant Dentistry, and IV Sedation, offers a wide range of treatments such as root canal treatment for patients with oral health issues.

-Dr. Gallardo can assess a patient’s condition and suggest the best possible treatment options.
+Dr. Gallardo can assess a patient’s condition and suggest the best possible dental treatment options.
 Additionally, the experienced periodontist can perform other important procedures such as dental implants, gum treatments, cosmetic and hygienic treatments, and oral surgery.
-Dr. Gallardo’s office can be reached at (305)-547-8687.
+Dr. Gallardo’s office can be reached at 305-447-1447.